magnumjs/mag.js/README.md

 * State is the object used to transpile the dom
    - e.g. state.h1 ='Hello' converts the first h1 tag in the element to that value
 * Props is the optional properties object passed to its mag.module definition
-* Element is the node itself whose ID was passed to its mag.module definition
+* Element is the node itself whose ID/Node was passed to its mag.module definition

 The controller function has access to the original props as well as all life cycle events, it is only called once.